woheller69/solxpect/README.md

 Enter the size of your solar panel.

 #### Diffuse radiation efficiency  [%]
 Specify the efficiency of your solar power plant for diffuse radiation.
-When pointing up, it should be around 100%, but when pointing towards the horizon, it may be around 50%, depending on reflections and other factors.
+When pointing up, it should be around 100%, but when pointing towards the horizon, it may be 50% or less, depending on the environment.
+You probably need to optimize this parameter.

+#### Albedo  [0..1]
+Specify the average albedo for your environment to take reflections into account.
+The value ranges from 0 (all radiation is absorbed) to 1 (all radiation is reflected).
+Examples: Fresh snow: 0.8, green gras: 0.25, asphalt: 0.1
 You probably need to optimize this parameter.

 #### Inverter power  [W]